Using Tidelift with Jenkins

 2. A running Jenkins Server which can access Tidelift

-With the appropriate configuration, Jenkins can use the Tidelift CLI to kick off and run a scan as part of your test runs.
-For each Tidelift Project, you will create a Project and API key in Tidelift and store that key in the appropriate secrets infrastructure provided by your CI system.
-In this example, the internal Jenkins Credential store is being used.
-Next, you need to add build stages to your Jenkins pipeline to set the Tidelift API Key, checkout code from version control, download the Tidelift CLI, and analyze the packages with the Tidelift CLI.
+With the appropriate configuration, Jenkins can use the Tidelift CLI to run an alignment as part of your Jenkins pipeline.
+For each Tidelift project, you can create a Project and API key in Tidelift and store that key in the appropriate secrets infrastructure provided by your CI system.
+An Organization level API key can also be created which is only scoped to run alignments, but works across all projects.
+In this example, the internal Jenkins Credential store is being use to secure the API key.
+Next, you need to add build stages to your Jenkins pipeline to set the Tidelift API Key, checkout code from version control, download the Tidelift CLI, and run an alignment with the Tidelift CLI.

 1. Create a Project in Tidelift and generate an API key